ArchipelagoMW/Archipelago/worlds/zork_grand_inquisitor/docs/en_Zork Grand Inquisitor.md

 The blank spell scroll crate in the Spell Lab has been locked and requires an item to open it.

+As long as the rope is still attached to the well, you can travel back to the surface without dying by looking inside the bucket.

 ## What item types are distributed in the multiworld?

 - Inventory items